 Campus Box 1250

-Hearing procedures are set forth in the University Judicial Code, found in Bearings and Washington University Faculty Information.
+Hearing procedures are set forth in the University Judicial Code, found in Washington University Faculty Information.
 These procedures may also be obtained from the University Judicial Administrator or from the Sexual Harassment Response Coordinators or Advisors.

 Whether or not you choose to file a complaint, the University may be required, or may otherwise deem it necessary and protective of the academic community, to commence its own investigation.